Due to the COVID-19 Pandemic, the Peer Support Network is currently closed. Until we can open again, we have created a virtual Peer Support Network.

 The Peer Support Network (PSN) provides a comfortable and safe space for adults experiencing mental health issues, to socialize and support one another.
-It is a “Drop-in Center” model, that promotes recovery and growth to help individuals meet life’s challenges and set goals for the future.
-There are scheduled group activities and sessions which allow clients that are interested, to interact with staff, volunteers, peer specialist, and university interns.
+It is a “Drop-in Center” model that promotes recovery and growth to help individuals meet life’s challenges and set goals for the future.
+There are scheduled group activities and sessions which allow clients who are interested to interact with staff, volunteers, peer specialist, and university interns.
 There is a pool table, television, games, computers, kitchenette, and group room.

 Weekly Group Schedule: